Returning home Apply for assisted return

 Children in families

 What happens when you and your family’s application for asylum in Norway is rejected, and you decide to travel back to your home country?
-This film has been made to help you as a minor asylum seeker understand what is going on and the situation you and your family are in.
+This film is intended to help you, as a minor asylum-seeker, to understand what is going on and the situation you and your family are in.

 Unaccompanied minors